edhamma/mahasi-diary/diary.rst

 **A:**  There were series of separate bendings and disappeared.

 **A:**  I noted the intention to bend as "intending" "intending", then I noticed the intending mind disappeared bit by bit.
 After noting about five or six times, the intending mind disappeared completely and I did not have to bend at all.
-If and when I actually bent, the separate bendings disappeared swiftly.
-(The same description was made for the stretching process).
+If and when I actually bent, the separate bendings disappeared swiftly. *(The same description was made for the stretching process.)*

 **A:**  Whatever object it may be each one disappeared distinctly.
 The noting mind and the object were always pairing off and disappearing together.